TizzyT566/BijouDB/README.md

 As a convention, the column should end in `Column`.

-Create a new property with the respectice type of the column.
+Create a new property with the respective type of the column (check the datatypes chart above).

 The get accessor should call the column you just made's `Get()` method, passing in `this` as an argument.